Credit card interest rates hit highest level on record

 This will grow consumers' debt loads, making it even harder for them to pay off outstanding balances, even if they're not adding to their existing debt.

-Consider too that many low- and even middle-income families are increasingly burdened by inflation, and turning to credit to purchase essentials like groceries.
+Consider, too, that many low- and even middle-income families are increasingly burdened by inflation, and turning to credit cards to purchase essentials like groceries.

 "Taking full advantage"

-What's driving record-high interest rates?
-APRs are so high partly because of the Federal Reserve's recent interest rate hikes, which drive up the costs of borrowing everywhere.
+What's behind the record-high interest rates?
+APRs have seen steep increases partly because of the Federal Reserve's recent interest rate hikes, which have driven up the cost of borrowing everywhere.
 But that's not the whole picture.

 "The problem is credit card companies are insisting on adding to already high rates," WalletHub analyst Jill Gonzalez told CBS MoneyWatch.
 "There is no cap on how high credit card interest rates can get, and they're taking full advantage of the situation consumers are in right now."